Thursday, 26 March 2015

 Almost all sutric occurrences of "master" or "teacher" refer to Gautama himself.
 (And Ananda, in at least one case.)
 In parables, "master" usually refers to an employer or householder.
 In any case, there are very few references to "Buddhist masters", and essentially none to what monks might "owe" them.

-But the Buddha himself did have masters – two that he was willing to claim – in his seeking days.
+But the Buddha himself did have masters – two that he was willing to own – in his seeking days.
 One was Uddaka Ramaputta, a Brahmanic meditation teacher; the other was Alara Kalama, a hermit monk (oh, snap!).
 And in his first-ever teaching, he dismissed both as unnecessary.

 Moving forward, in the Pratimoksha – regulations for Buddhist monks – he says: